Ayiamco/Dapper.BaseRepository/README.md

     }

     /**
-        Run raw sql query without specifying the DbType and ConnectionString : query will be executed
+        Run raw sql query without specifying the DbType and ConnectionString :
-        on SqlServer and the connection string will be the DefaultSqlServerConnectionString setup from the DI
+        query will be executed on SqlServer and the connection string will be
-        container during application startup.
+        the DefaultSqlServerConnectionString setup during application startup.
     */
     public Task<IEnumerable<Customer>> GetCustomers(string name)
     {